This record as markdown: /tools/io-github-kivanccakmak-yaver/cf-d1.md

 Attacks that exploit this kind of access

 Query Cloudflare D1 database.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 cf_d1 accepts 3 parameters: query, action, database.
 Required: action.
 The full parameter table on this page comes from the server's own tool schema.